Modelling of a cyclist's power for time trials on a velodrome: Lean angle

-Physically, from inside the noninertial frame of the cyclist, the value of the lean angle that obtains for specific values of speed and radius is the one that makes the gravitational torque balance the centrifugal torque.
-In particular, this condition makes no reference to track inclination. \end{appendix}
+From inside the noninertial frame of the cyclist, the value of the lean angle obtained for specific values of speed and radius is the one that makes the gravitational torque balance the centrifugal torque.
+In particular, this condition makes no reference to track inclination.